-Yes

-Does your institution have an application fee? х Amount of application for € Can it be waived for applicants with financial need?
-Yes No If you have an application fee and an on-line appli who apply on-line: ication option, ple ase indicate poli cy for students Same fee Free Peduced res NO
+Yes No Does your institution have an application fee? х Amount of application fe Can it be waived for applicants with financial need?
+Yes No If you have an application fee and an on-line applic ation option, ple ase indicate polic dents

+who apply on-line.

+Same fee Free Reduced

+Yes No

 Can on-line application fee be waived for applicants with financial need?